Outdoor Adventure Trips, Clinics, & Events

 What time do we depart Oxford and when do we return to Oxford?
 The weekend trips will leave Friday afternoon once everyone is done with class, preferably before 4 pm.
 Since we drive to our locations, we want to make sure we are not getting there too late, but we are willing to work with everyone!
 Weekend trips arrive back in Oxford on Sunday around 7 pm generally, but again, we can work with you if you have to be back for a reason.
 Sunday trips leave around 8 am and arrive back around 7pm.
 The trips leaders will discuss departure/arrival times at the pre-trip meeting.

 What happens after I register?
 All trips will have a pre-trip meeting the Tuesday before it goes out.
-The trip leaders (whose names are on the trip info sheet) will contact you beforehand to remind you of the time and date.
+The trip leaders will contact you beforehand to remind you of the time and date.
 At that meeting, they will go over the itinerary, departure/arrival times, and other crucial info.
 Also, you are encouraged to contact them at any time with questions about the trip.

 Do I need to have my own gear to come on trips?
 No!
 OMOD provides all technical gear for our trips; if specialty gear is needed, we will rent from an outfitter and that will be included in the trip cost.